 Court documents filed by Pinto indicate that in addition to operating an unpermitted commercial kitchen, Yaldiz violated the terms of his lease agreement by failing to pay rent for February and April, totaling $5,357.90.

-Yaldiz, who also owns Park Gyros Castro (449 Castro St.) next door, as well as Mission Turkish restaurant Tuba and another Park Gyros location in the Inner Sunset, got himself into hot water with the Planning Department after closing Sweet Castro last year.
+Yaldiz, who also owns Park Gyros Castro (449 Castro St.) next door, as well as another Park Gyros location in the Inner Sunset and formerly owned Mission Turkish restaurant Tuba and, got himself into hot water with the Planning Department after closing Sweet Castro last year.